Scenario Planning

 Regulation as a secondary force raising the floor

-Regulation isn’t the headline of this current, but it is a real second-order force, and one piece of news clarifies how to weight it.
+Regulation plays a supporting role in this current rather than the headline, but it is a real second-order force, and one piece of news clarifies how to weight it.
 On May 7, 2026, EU negotiators reached provisional political agreement on the Digital Omnibus on AI: Annex III high-risk obligations are postponed from August 2, 2026 to December 2, 2027 (a 16-month deferral), and Annex I product-regulated high-risk obligations are deferred from August 2, 2027 to August 2, 2028.
 Watermarking and AI-content transparency shift by only three months, to December 2, 2026.

 What teams that bridge the gap actually look like